caseyfrost/SFBART_STREAMING/README.md

 The data is streamed via python and kafka, transformed via python and ksqldb, and stored via python, kafka connect, and postgres.

 ## How it works
 The yaml file is configured to create the standard services required to stand up a kafka, ksqldb, and postgres environment.
-Those configurations are well documented online and I do not need to go over them here.
-The interesting containers
+Those configurations are well documented online so I will not go over them here.
+The custom images are the interesting part of how the application works and do require some explanation.
+The application starts with the BART GTFS producer and the Twitter producer.

 ## Requirements
 1. Docker
 2. Twitter Developer App and associated keys
+3. Terminal or Command Prompt

 ## Steps to run on your own